Ethan Hawke And Scarlett Johansson Both Believe Monogamy Isn’t ‘Natural’

 “I might be skewered for that, but I think it’s work.
 It’s a lot of work, and the fact that it is such work for so many people — for everyone — the fact of that proves that it is not a natural thing.”

 While Johansson’s comments have already raised eyebrows, there are actually quite a few celebs who openly share her sentiments about monogamy.
-That list of celebs includes Ethan Hawke, Shailene Woodley and even married couple Will Smith and his wife, Jada Pinkett Smith.
+That list of celebs includes Ethan Hawke, Shailene Woodley, and even married couple Will Smith and his wife, Jada Pinkett Smith.

 Johansson’s comments come just two weeks following her split from her second husband of two years, Romain Dauriac.
 The two share a daughter Rose, who was born in 2014.